dianafreeman/dianasteakleyfreeman.com/ReadMe.md

 ## Description

-This is a a helluva project, and it should probably be split out into multiple services.
-But alas, here we are.

 At its core, this is a static site generator that creates a React App that renders a 3D scene in a WebGL canvas.

 ## Install Dependencies